Mekler's Construction and Murphy's Law for 2-Nilpotent Groups: Relative quantifier elimination

 \textbf{Step 3:} We find a transversal $X$ compatible with the substructure $\sA$, i.e. such that $G_{\sA}=\braket{X_{\sA}}$ where $X_{\sA}= X\cap G_{\sA}$.

-We may, indeed, consider first a set $X_{\sA}^\nu$ of representatives in $A$ of the $\approx$-classes of elements of type $1^\nu$ in $A$.
-Then, $X_{\sA}^p$ is the set of representative in $A$ of $\approx$-classes of elements of type $p$ independent over $X_{\sA}^\nu$.
-By the previous steps, they must also be independent over all elements of type $1^\nu$ in $G$.
-Finally, $X_{\sA}^\iota$ is the set of representatives of elements of type of $1^\iota$ independent over $X_{\sA}^\nu,X_{\sA}^p$.
-By the previous step, they are also independent over all elements of type $p$ and $1^\nu$ in $G$. \\
+We may, indeed, consider first a set $X_{\sA}^\nu$ of representatives in $\sA$ of the $\sim$-classes of elements of type $1^\nu$ in $\sA$.
+Then, $X_{\sA}^p$ is the set of representative in $A$ of $\sim$-classes of elements of type $p$ independent over $X_{\sA}^\nu$.
+If a product $g_1\cdots g_n \in \sA$ of elements of type $p$ is a finite product $a_1\cdots a_m \in G$ of elements of type $1^\nu$, these elements are, by the previous steps, in $\sA$, which is a contradiction.
+Therefore, they must also be independent over all elements of type $1^\nu$ in $G$.
+Finally, $X_{\sA}^\iota$ is the set of representatives of elements in $\sA$ of type of $1^\iota$ independent over $X_{\sA}^\nu,X_{\sA}^p$.
+By the previous steps, and with a similar argument, they are also independent over all elements of type $p$ and $1^\nu$ in $G$. \\